 From topics as diverse of poverty alleviation, psychological attachment, and moral exploitation, reaching a personal opinion on outsourcing surrogacy is not an easy matter.

-Assisted reproductive technology: a Catholic viewpoint
+ART: a Catholic viewpoint

 In the Old Testament, Elkanah says to his wife who was unable to conceive,